Freelance Websites

 - Do not be afraid to ask clients for clarification on some unclear parts of the project.

-If you do all these, you will realize that it would be easier for you to deliver on the ideal project the client wanted.
 You are guaranteed that the client will leave positive feedback on your profile.
 If you impress them even further, they will not hesitate to recommend you to other clients in addition to being in pole position to be hired should they have another similar project.

-Frequently Asked Questions about Freelance Webites
+Frequently Asked Questions about Freelance Websites

 1. What is a freelance site?

-A freelance site is a website or platform through which clients who have projects, be it short-term or long-term, find freelancers to work on these projects.
+A freelance site is a website or platform through which clients who have projects, be they short-term or long-term, find freelancers to work on these projects.
 It can also be viewed as a platform through which freelancers find clients.

 2. How do freelance sites work?